The Arenberg Copy

 From its gigantic print collection fed again and again by new generations 40000 (sic!) sheet in 669 lots were sold at auction in London in 1902.
 For the by far larger part split among English, American, and German trade, the part captured by the house of Gutekunst in Stuttgart staged a separate sale the other year.
 Remaining parts were sold into London trade after World War I and New York trade in the 1950s.

 On heavy laid paper supposedly watermarked Wangen and secondary mark FAvI (?). – Three sides with 8-15 mm wide white paper margin in addition to the platemark of c.
 1 cm.
 Only on the left trimmed to the platemark with partially still fine paper margin.
 The left lower corner and right white margin a little crease-marked.
 Besides in the latter and in the middle of the caption one professionally done tear each.
 A former centerfold utterly smoothed out and perceptible as a faint shadow on the back only.
-However, in respect of the faults of preservation to be lamented almost always with these oversizes, these downright minimal age marks are entirely subordinate to the excellent printing quality with its marvelous chiaroscuro as adequate to what made
+However, in respect of the faults of preservation to be stated almost always with these oversizes, these downright minimal age marks are entirely subordinate to the excellent printing quality with its marvelous chiaroscuro as adequate to what made

 this inexpressibly fine sheet